 If you enter UO are you ready for International Songwriting Competition?

 Unsigned Only is looking for talented unsigned artists, whereas ISC is looking for great songs and songwriters.

 Since the focus of Unsigned Only is on the artist, original music and cover songs are accepted.
 However, ISC only accepts original music, so all artists who perform their own original music are eligible to enter ISC.

 A lot of artists enter both competitions, expanding the possibilities of winning prizes, recognition, and furthering their careers.
 It is so difficult to forge out a career in the music business that it is important for all artists to take advantage of all legitimate opportunities - and entering music and songwriting competitions can definitely be a productive path to help artists achieve their goals.

 Last question – when is the deadline?

-Unsigned Only’s extended deadline is approaching fast on 28 April 2021.
+Unsigned Only’s extended deadline is approaching fast on 28 April 2021 (still open as of 29 April!)
 This is a great opportunity to enter your songs and get more recognition for your music.
 To learn more and to enter your songs, please visit the Unsigned Only website.